Metadata refers to the standards used to describe the content, technical characteristics, as well as access and rights management of a media object.

 - Align with wider standards for describing/cataloguing media objects so as to provide the foundation for sharing data sets between organisations.

-An initial metadata specification has been recommended for:
+A metadata specification has been recommended for:

 - Moving image